learn-co-curriculum/curriculum-team/the_job.md

 * masterfully engage in stakeholer management, project delivery, etc.
 * masterfully run a team

+Obviously, to become a _master_ practitioner in each of these categories might well take many years.
+But your decision to join this team likely feels some resonance with one of these categories.
+Let's discuss how this resonance is working for you in our early 1/1s.

 ## Software You Need

 Use whatever editor you like.
 The only additional software you need outside of the standard